radumarinoiu/thermal-control-ha/README.md

 - For heating: It can use floor heating, AC heating, or both depending on:
   - Available renewable energy
-  - Central heater water temperature
   - Temperature difference to target
   - Weather forecast trends
+  - The gas water heater temperature is automatically adjusted based on outdoor conditions

 - For cooling: It uses AC cooling, potentially more aggressively when excess solar power is available